bryance-oyang/websocket_ctube/README.md

  * network operations will be handled internally and opaquely by separate
  * threads.
  *
- * Though non-blocking, system calls performed by this function can possibly
+ * Though non-blocking, system calls performed by this function can potentially
  * take tens of microseconds.
-Try not to unnecessarily call this function.
+Try not to unnecessarily call this function in
+ * tight loops.
  *
  * If other threads can write to *data, get a read-lock to protect *data before
  * broadcasting.
 The read-lock can be released immediately once this function